nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * the classes she teaches 5A and 8C

 {: .alert .alert-secondary}
-> When a new teacher is added, with the example command above, she will be displayed as shown below, with the following example success message:
+> When a new teacher is added, with the example command above, they will be displayed as shown below, with the following example success message:
 >
 > ![result for addTeacher command example](images/addTeacherCommand.png)
 >